felix-chin/kickster/README.md

 Try the application live at https://kickster.felixchin.com/

-Best viewed in iPhone 6/7/8 or iPad.
+Best viewed on iPhone 6/7/8.

 ## Technologies Used